zest-it logo

 With the wet-on-wet method, the painting is completed with, in effect, one layer of paint which is usually opaque or semi-opaque.
 The canvas is first wetted with a painting medium, either clear or coloured.

 The oil paint colours are then applied with a brush and/or a knife and a small amount of painting medium.
-Colours are applied and left 'as is' or blended using a brush orlandscape painted wet on wet with oil paint cloth to create the desired effect.
+Colours are applied and left 'as is' or blended using a brush or cloth to create the desired effect.

 This method is ideal, especially when working outside, when the whole of the painting is completed in situ.

 You can mix paint on the palette, on the brush, with a knife or on the canvas, each will give a different effect - try them all.
-The flat, round bladed 'palette knife', is the best for mixing paint on the palette.
-Mix small amounts of paint at first until you feel better able to judge quantities - add small amounts of dark colour to light colour.
-Dark colours will overpower light colours very quickly.
+Mix small amounts of paint at first until you feel better able to judge quantities.
+Add small amounts, darks will quickly overpower light colours.

-It's very easy to 'over mix' colours on the palette, this can lead to very flat, dead looking paint.
-Something to be avoided!
-(See 'Making Mud')
+It's very easy to 'over mix' colours, this can lead to very flat, dead looking paint.
+Best avoided! ( 'Making Mud')

 Copyright© Jacqui Blackman 1999

-Zest-it ® and its logo are registered Trademark
+Zest-it ® and its logo are Registered Trademarks.